Skip to main content

 • Log rotation set up

-• Backup script created
+• Backup script created and scheduled

 Next Steps